-This chapter discussed the operation framework within which the factors of the research study will be gathered.
+This chapter discussed the operation framework within which the factors of the research study were gathered.
 It covered sections on study design, area and population of the study, the nature and composition of respondents, instruments of data collection, sampling designs and data collection procedures.

-The researcher identified, specified and discussed all the possible methods which were applied in carrying out the study.
-Both qualitative and quantitative techniques of data collection and analysis was used since one research method can not be able to yield an authentic report on the relationship between internal control system and the performance of local governments.
+The researcher identified, specify and discuss all the possible methods which was applied in carrying out the study.
+Both qualitative and quantitative techniques of data collection and analysis will be used since one research method cannot be able to yield an authentic report on the relationship between internal control system and the performance of commercial banks.